rsokl/phantom-tensors/README.md

 ParseError: shape-(4, 1) doesn't match shape-type (B=2, A=1)
 ```

-As indicated above, `parse` is able to compare shapes across multiple tensors by entering into a "dimension-binding scope".
+To reiterate, `parse` is able to compare shapes across multiple tensors by entering into a "dimension-binding scope".
 One can enter into this context explicitly:

 ```python